rocket-pool/RPIPs/RPIPs/RPIP-49.md

 2. **Active** - Seek feedback from technically skilled or highly engaged community members on the draft specifications.
 3. **Done** - Create high-level explanations and informational material for the full proposal for consumption by the wider community.
 4. **Active** - Make a concerted effort to gather feedback via the forum from the wider community.
-5. Update the proposal and specifications as needed taking into account wider community feedback.
+5. **Active** - Update the proposal and specifications as needed taking into account wider community feedback.
 6. Run a forum temperature check vote on the full proposal (bar value capture mechanism).
 7. Run a snapshot vote on the full proposal (bar value capture mechanism).
 8. Run a snapshot vote on the value capture mechanism once outstanding blockers are cleared.